merely-useful/py-rse/index.md

 If something doesn't change,
 it might be time to look for a new project.

-Situations like this come up all the time.
+Conflicts like this come up all the time.\index{conflict!in teams}
 Broadly speaking, there are four ways we can deal with them:

 1. Cross our fingers and hope that things will get better on their own,